pindri/ODMC_exam/report/report.md

 Concerning available implementation choices for the proposed model, two macro-alternatives have been taken into account: relational databases (RDB) and XML databases.

 Relational databases offer a trivial way to enforce constraints between entities using primary keys and foreign keys.
-For instance, this would allow to properly model the constraints between releases and artists (i.e., a release cannot be credited to an artist whose name is not present in the "artist" relation).
+For instance, this would allow to properly model the constraints between releases and artists (i.e., a release cannot be credited to an artist whose name is not present in the _artist_ relation).
 Additionally, indexing is easily supported and RDBs have a widespread use.
 Moreover, RDBs handle many-to-many and many-to-one relationships with ease (consider the artist-release and the work-recording relationships).
 However, relational databases manifest a reduced flexibility due to their strict integrity constraints and, once instantiated, are moderately difficult to expand.

 On the other hand, XML databases (document-based databases in general) are meant to be a more flexible means to store data, integrity not being their first concern.
 For a given XML schema, an XML documents can usually contain partial/incomplete information.
 This is appealing for the task at hand since not all the metadata for a given release may be available.
 However, many-to-many and many-to-one relationships are harder to handle.